 • Specific actions with European financial newspapers and professional publications.

-- Presentation at conferences
+- Presentation at conférences/seminars

 The research chair is managed by one of the directors of the centre.
 The research topics and associated plans are drawn up by EDHEC-Risk and validated by the sponsor.
 The marketing actions are validated and carried out by a steering committee comprising the marketing director of EDHEC-Risk Institute and a representative from the sponsor.

-- Regulation and Institutional Investment
+- ETF and Passive Investment Strategies

 - Innovations and Regulations in Investment Banking